ethereum/ethereum-org-website/src/content/developers/tutorials/erc721-vyper-annotated-code/index.md

     assert msg.sender == self.minter
 ```

 Only the minter (the account that created the ERC-721 contract) can mint new tokens.
-Note
+This can be a
-that this can be a problem in the future if we want to change the minter's identity.
+problem in the future if we want to change the minter's identity.
 In
 a production contract you would probably want a function that allows the minter to transfer
 minter priviliges to somebody else.